pranav377/orsive/README.md

 ### Todo for now

 1. Moderator vote system with content reporting
+2. Content Edit
+3. Account delete option
-2. A page containing the people you follow
+4. A page containing the people you follow
-3. Content Edit
-4. Orsive clans (kinda like a group where people can share posts only the members can see)
+5. Orsive clans (kinda like a group where people can share posts only the members can see)
-5. Setup Testing
+6. Setup Testing

 ### Small things to know about